SyxNet/awesome-react-components/readme.md

 <em>
 Scaffold / starter kit / Yeoman generator / stack ensemble / seed.

-What are the libraries out there for setting up a React app?
+What are the libraries out there that help set up a new React app?
 </em>

  - [create-react-app](https://github.com/facebookincubator/create-react-app) Create React apps with no build configuration.